 To find out if your legal problem is one that can be solved by the clinic, you may fill out the Veterans Legal Clinic Intake Form or call (803) 777-2278 to make an appointment and speak to someone in person.
 After gathering some basic information from you and completing the screening process, the clinic will be able to identify whether it can represent your case.

-Veterans whose cases have been accepted will be represented by South Carolina Law students enrolled in the clinic, under the guidance of clinical director Clyde Bennett Gore Jr., and will adhere to South Carolina Supreme Court's Student Practice Rule.
-When classes are not in session, Gore and staff attorneys at the clinic will ensure that cases will continue to move forward.
+Veterans whose cases have been accepted will be represented by South Carolina Law students enrolled in the clinic and working under the guidance of the clinical director.
+Students will adhere to South Carolina Supreme Court's Student Practice Rule.
+When classes are not in session, the clinical director and staff attorneys will ensure that cases continue to move forward.

 In addition to the Veterans Legal Clinic, there are many other community resources available that offer assistance to veterans living in South Carolina, including: